-If you’re ever thinking of creating a company or a new logo don’t be afraid to revisit the idea of updating it at any point.
+If you’re thinking of creating a new company logo, don’t be afraid to revisit the idea of updating it at any point.

 This includes brand messaging and the overall visual aesthetic appearance.

-Some examples of reasons businesses can change their logo:
+Some examples of reasons why businesses change their logo:

 Below are some of our favorite and most interesting logo changes, including the reasons given by the companies.

 Head of Microsoft Office design, Jon Friedman explained the thinking behind the redesigns.

 Jon said, “from the get-go, we embraced the Microsoft Office’s rich history and used it to inform design decisions.
 Strong colors have always been at the core of the Office brand, and the new icons are a chance to evolve our palette.

 Color differentiates apps and creates personality, and for the new icons, we chose hues that are bolder, lighter and friendlier.
 While each icon has a unique and identifiable symbol, there are connections within each app’s symbol and the collective suite.”

 While the company said it liked elements of its original logo, its 11 colors made it very easy to get wrong, the company said in a blog post.